GingerScarlett/CleanHumanActivityRecognition/README.txt

 4. byactivitysummary.csv - this contains a summary of all fields, grouped by activity

-5.bysubjectsummary.csv - this contains a summary of all fields, grouped by subject
+5.bysubjectsummary.csv - this contains a summary (mean) of all fields, grouped by subject

+6. byactivitysubjectsummary.txt - this contains the summary file (mean) of all fields by both activity and subject, formatted according to the course instructions